Blog

 1. Should I include a blog on my makeup artist website?

-Including a blog can be beneficial.
+Including a blog can be beneficial for your makeup artist website.
 It allows you to share makeup tips, tutorials, and industry insights, which can attract more visitors to your site and establish you as an expert in your field.

 2. Do I need a professional website designer to create a makeup artist site?

-While a professional designer can help create a polished website, there are many user-friendly website builders, like GlossGenius, that allow you to create a stunning site on your own.
+While a professional designer can help create a polished website, there are many user-friendly website builders, like GlossGenius, that allow you to create a stunning site on your own where you can handle booking, post business info, and display your best makeup styles.

 3. Should I include my pricing information on my makeup website?